junior-upgi/telegram-broadcast/README.md

 # telegram-broadcast

-## message broadcasting web service to interface with Telegram bot API
+**message broadcasting web service to interface with Telegram bot API**

-# description of functionality
+## description

 1. use sqlite to store registration information
 2. registers and remove users info by interaction
 3. registers and remove chatroom info when invited or removed
-4. register other systems to use this api to send messages through telegram to the registered user or chatrooms
+4. register other systems to use this API to send messages through telegram to the registered user or chatrooms
-5. api registration is through console interaction with system admin
+5. API access request is granted by system admin through interaction with the default bot
-6. after api registration, the system is allowed to apply for web tokens
+6. after API access is granted, the system is allowed to apply for web tokens
-7. after receiving the token, an outside system will be allowed to access the api
+7. after receiving the token, an outside system will be allowed to access the API
-8. errors are sent to the master account
-9. standard operations are operated through a default bot registered by the master accont
+8. standard operations are operated through a default bot registered by the master accont

 # steps to deploy the application